 Redpath looked at Laurel intently.
 Then the ambassador continued talking.

 "With torn cartilage, Cruz could handle communications and other light duty.
-But he was inflexible about staying on this case.
-He was even more inflexible about retaining his job as the primary operator.
-He seems to feel some responsibility for your safety.
-Some personal responsibility."
+But he was adamant about staying on this case.
+He was even more adamant about retaining his designation as the primary operator.
+He seems to feel some responsibility for your safety... some personal responsibility."

 Laurel knew better than to open her mouth.
-If she denied that there was a real personal attraction between herself and Cruz, she'd only be pointing it out.
+If she denied that there was a real attraction between herself and Cruz, she would only be pointing it out.